syncfusion-content/angular-docs/angular/Listbox/Databinding.md

 The local data can be an array of JSON objects which is assigned for the datasource property of ListBox component.

-Here the empid and text are fields with it's mapped to the id and value fields of object respectively.
+Here the empId and text are fields with it's mapped to the id and value fields of object respectively.

 {% highlight html %}